SystemsApproach/security/infra.rst

 between parties as their traffic traverses the Internet.
 But the Internet itself consists of infrastructure, such as routers, that must also be defended against attacks.
-Two areas of particular concern are the interdomain routing system and the domain name system.
+Two areas of particular concern are the interdomain routing system and the domain name system (DNS).
 Both systems routinely come under attack.
 There are efforts under way to make them more resistant to attacks as we discuss in the following sections.